sjbennett123/gloryforthefist/content/rules/_index.md

 A weapon trap is a trap which contains a weapon on a spring mounted mechanism.
 These traps cost 1 Production Level per 2 points of damage with a minimum damage of 2 and a maximum damage of 40.
 Weapon traps may be reset by anyone with the Disarm /Arm Traps skill without paying the cost to rebuild them.
 These traps must be mounted to a door, wall or inside a large chest to be effective.
 If not mounted to a heavy, stable object of this sort, they cannot be set with enough force to be effective.
 You cannot attach these traps to a body.

-The mounted weapon must be any standard NERO-safe boffer weapon.
+The mounted weapon must be any standard NERO-safe buffer weapon.
 This is the only trap that can be blocked, Parried, Dodged or stopped by the Magic Arm or spell.

 #### Massive Mechanical Traps

 Massive mechanical traps represent collapsing ceilings, rockfalls, giant scythes, and other such contraptions.
 They are completely immovable.
 They have a minimum size of 3” by 3” by 3”.
 Anyone struck by any part of the trap when it goes off takes the full damage of the trap.
 Massive mechanical traps must be rebuilt after they are set off; they cannot be reset.

 These cost 1 Production Level per 4 points of damage with a minimum damage of 16 and a maximum damage of 80.
 Massive mechanical traps are usually represented with pillows, plastic trash bags filled with newspapers, and other soft items.
 Whoever is touched by the phys-rep will take the complete damage from the trap.

 #### Fire / Acid Traps

 A fire or acid trap represents a trap which sprays a burning or caustic liquid in a 5 foot radius measured from the center of the trap phys-rep. Anyone inside this radius when it detonates takes the full damage of the trap plus the additional effects listed below.

 In addition to a trigger and detonating mechanism, there must also be a physical representation for the oil / acid “container.”
 The required size of this container is 216 cubic inches.
 The detonation mechanism must be attached to the container.
 The radius effect is measured out from this container.

 The damage from fire traps can be negated by Cloak vs Fire or Guardian of the Four (Fire.)